oracle-livelabs/database/ahf/ahf-Insights/incidents/generate-incidents.md

 	ORACLE_HOME=/u01/app/oracle/product/19.0.0.0/dbhome_1
 	</pre>

-	You should see that the instance name running on this node from Task 2, Step 3 is the one set to **ORACLE_SID**
+	You should see that the instance name running on this node from Step 2 is the one set to **ORACLE_SID**

+## Task 3: Connect to the database with `sqlplus` and generate some errors

-2. Connect to the datase instance with **sqlplus** with sysdba role
+1. Connect to the datase instance with **sqlplus** with sysdba role
 	```
 	<copy>
 	sqlplus / as sysdba